NodeBB/docs/docs/configuring/running.md

 $ systemctl enable mongod
 $ systemctl enable nodebb
 ```

-Note that we are passing `--no-silent` and `--no-daemon` to the executable.
-The former ensures that logging is sent to stdout (in which case you can view the log output by running `journalctl -u nodebb`), and the latter doesn't do any forking and runs in the main parent thread.

 For more information on configuring systemd, please consult [the manpage for the systemd service](https://www.freedesktop.org/software/systemd/man/systemd.service.html).